uatec/hidef.github.io/_posts/2016-12-24-can-we-do-better-than-database-migrations.md

 date: 2016-12-24
 ---

+TL;DR - Database migrations are an antipattern, Model your database and generate diff scripts instead.

+***

 ## What are database migrations?

 Migration is about getting from one place to another.
 Database migrations are about getting our database from one state to another.
 As we maintain and develop a database application we will want to add and remove new tables and columns, create new stored procedures and modify reference data.